Sz-klarnia/NLP---Press-coverage-of-LBGT-issues/README.md

 Data preparation

 Data was scraped from searchpages of chosen polish portals.
 Datasets contain articles from 2020.
 Different notebook was created for scraping each page, as html code differed between them.
 Scrapers are written using Python's BeautifulSoup package.
-All are avaliable for review in different folder.
+All are avaliable for review in Scrapers+Data folder.

 Project goals